 - Can put on and take off jumpers, shoes and sock independently.

 - Uses the toilet independently.

 - Can open and close lunch boxes and drink bottles.

 - Can care for and put away play things.

 - Knows their age.

 - Knows his mum and dad’s first names.

 What do you think?
-Is this list helpful?
+Is this prep ready checklist helpful?